 Choose Your Path

 Court reporters are responsible for producing the official record of legal trials, hearings, and depositions—making them integral to the legal system.
 Opportunities in this profession go beyond the courtroom to any setting where instant translation is requested.
-Students are trained to use an abbreviated method of writing the spoken word on a unique keyboard.
-Using translation software, it is converted into English text in real time.
+Our Court Reporting program trains students to use an abbreviated method of writing the spoken word on a unique keyboard.
+With translation software, it is then converted into English text in real time.
 Trained captioners use this process to provide real time translation for consumers who are deaf and hard-of-hearing.

 Program approved by: